mlesnoff/Jchemo.jl/docs/src/domains.md

 ### Cross-validation (CV)

 - **gridcv** Compute an error rate over a grid of parameters
-- **predictcv** Return the data and predictions from a cross-validated model
+- **predictcv** Return the data and predictions per replication and segment from a cross-validated model

 ### Utilities